FUTURE CURRENTS: The la river

 Creation: work with students in studios, classroom and at the river

-Festival: a multi-disciplinary event on April 5 showcasing work of student along with that of Artichoke Dance and Steve Appleton
+Festival: a multi-disciplinary event on April 5 showcasing work of students along with that of Artichoke Dance and Steve Appleton.
+The festival takes place on the grounds of The Soraya from 11am-6pm with workshops and activities throughout the day, and performances of Visioning Bodies at 11:30am and 5:00pm.
+See festival schedule here.

 Film: a documentary series about the creation, ideas, interactions and festival continue the project